FAQ • Teens and Drugs • Types of DrugsOrder Form

 Because users often inhale the unfiltered smoke deeply and then hold it in their lungs as long as possible, marijuana is damaging to the lungs and pulmonary system.
 Marijuana smoke contains more cancer-causing agents than tobacco smoke.
 Long-term users of cannabis may develop psychological dependence and require more of the drug to get the same effect.

-Type What is it called?
 What does it look like?
-How is it used?

-Marijuana Pot, Reefer, Grass, Weed, Dope, Ganja, Mary Jane, or Sinsemilla Like dried parsley, with stems and/or seeds; rolled into cigarettes Smoked or eaten
+Pot, Reefer, Grass, Weed, Dope, Ganja, Mary Jane, or Sinsemilla

-Tetrahydrocannabinol THC Soft gelatin capsules Taken orally
+Soft gelatin capsules

-Hashish Hash Brown or black cakes or balls Smoked or eaten
+Brown or black cakes or balls

-Hashish Oil Hash Oil Concentrated syrupy liquid varying in color from clear to black Smoked - mixed with tobacco
+Concentrated syrupy liquid varying in color from clear to black

 Inhalants